lucprincen/website/content/post/2017-06-10-working-less.md

 ## The romantic ideal

 A lot of people -I think rightfully- took offence to that ad because of this industries inherent enabling of workaholism.
 Being in development -especially in a position where a lot depends on you- can be pretty daunting.
-You can do something not that many people can so questions about getting more out of you are pretty much a dime a dozen.
+You can do something that not a lot of people can do, so questions that are supposed to get more productivity out of you are a dime a dozen.

-Luckilly we see a new class of developers rise up in protest to romanticizing 80-hour work weeks.
+Luckily we see a new class of developers rise up in protest to romanticizing 80-hour work weeks.
 They're argueing that for you to be better at your work, you should be well-rested and comfortable.
 Before you read the next paragraphs, let me be clear and say that I couldn't agree more with that.

 <br/>
 ## Feeling like superman